Ficool

 A moment of silence followed.

-Then the spirit user suddenly asked,
+Then the Spiritualist suddenly asked,

 "What brings you here?
 You don't seem like someone who cares much for rewards or the hunt."